 Check out our Terms and Conditions FAQ for more information about these important agreements.

-Not all of the following provisions may be relevant to your business, but they are a good place to start when considering what you need for your T&C. Examples here include a sample from a freelancing website and one of the few small business T&C agreements available online.
+Not all of the following provisions may be relevant to your business, but they are a good place to start when considering what you need for your T&C.

-Clear description of products or services
+Clear Description of Products or Services

 Planet Fitness defines its services as everything from its website and mobile application to services of subsidiaries and affiliates: